 5. Sherwin Williams Big Chill SW 7648

-Big Chill isn’t an OVERLY icy gray, but it sure as heck isn’t warm, ESPECIALLY in a north facing room.
+Big Chill isn’t an OVERLY icy gray, but it sure as heck isn’t warm, ESPECIALLY in a north-facing room.
 And with its LRV of 62, it hits me RIGHT in my happy place (Tim could take some lessons from it, wink wink).
 I also have a mild weakness for SW On the Rocks and Crushed Ice – same idea…slightly different undertones.

 6. Benjamin Moore Gray Owl OC 52

 Gray Owl has been popular for quite some time now, right up there with Revere Pewter (which we’ll be talking about shortly).
-However, with the LRV of 65, not only is it lighter, it’s also cooler.
+However, with an LRV of 65, not only is it lighter, it’s also cooler.

 It’s a light gray, and in fact, it’s a WARM gray (whodathunk it, right?) that will act as a soft cool gray on your walls, picking up a sometimes green, sometimes blue, and sometimes non-existent undertone.
 You can expect this bad-ass colour ninja to really change its tune as your exposure shifts.